yuanqing/sketch-add-artboard-borders-and-titles/README.md

 <kbd>⌘</kbd> <kbd>Ctrl</kbd> <kbd>Option</kbd> <kbd>T</kbd>

 - Adds titles above the selected artboards, or all artboards on the current page if no artboard was selected
-- Title layers are placed in a locked group named `@ArtboardTitles`

 Settings | Default
 :--|:--